San Jose, Northern Samar: Government

 The first person to have been elected to the post of mayor of the newly created Municipality of San Jose (which at that time included now independent Municipality of Biri and some parts adjoining to form the Municipality of Rosario) is Roque H. Dato (1949–51).He was appointed as the first mayor of san jose after its creation as a municipality.
 He is the father of Bayani A. Dato who also assumed the post of mayor of San Jose from 1968 to 1986, and from 1988 to 1995.

 Don Francisco S. Evaristo, former mayor of Bobon, was the next mayor of San Jose from 1952 to 1955.
 Other persons to have been elected mayor are: Agustin Pondemira (1956–67); Felipe Ballesta (appointed as OIC after Edsa revolution) (1986–88) Lazaro A. Ballesta (2001–07), and Damian Luzon Jr. (2007–16).

 The current mayor of San Jose is Clarence E. Dato.

 Facilities

 The Port of San Jose is a reinforced concrete general purpose pier handling passengers and domestic cargoes, situated in Barangay North.
 The pier is 138 m long and 12 ft wide with a controlling depth of 25 ft alongside, with 8 rubber fenders and 9 mooring bit.
 Its storage facilities include an open storage of 940 m2, 2 transit sheds with total area of 744 m2, and 3 private warehouse with a total area of 1060 m2.

 Notable personalities

-Carangian (San Jose) is home to local notable persons in politics the Carangianons are proud of, to wit:
+Carangian (San Jose) is home to local notable individuals in politics, to wit: